 No. Each credit counts towards only one class.
 You will indicate which class you want the credit to count towards when you sign up for each study. *This decision cannot be changed* so think carefully which class you allocate credits to.

 Usually in lab studies you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.
-If you complete less than 4 sessions, your professor will give you partial credit towards your grade (based on the number of sessions you did complete), based on the criteria set forth in his/her syllabus. **Due to COVID-19, partial completions online will be considered for partial credit if they pass the attention requirements.
+If you complete less than 4 sessions, your professor will give you partial credit toward your grade (based on the number of sessions you did complete), based on the criteria set forth in his/her syllabus. **Due to COVID-19, partial completions online will be considered for partial credit if they pass the attention requirements.

 The system technically sets no limit.
 However, professors are not obligated to provide you grade credit for more than 4 sessions per course.
 If you earn additional credits towards a given course, it is likely that they will not count towards your grade.
 This does mean that you need to pay attention to which class you are allocating your credits to.
 Allocations cannot be changed after the fact.